sloisel/HPCLinearAlgebra.jl/README.md

 - **Distributed dense vectors** (`VectorMPI{T}`) with flexible partitioning
 - **Matrix-matrix multiplication** (`A * B`) with memoized communication plans
 - **Matrix-vector multiplication** (`A * x`, `mul!(y, A, x)`)
+- **Sparse direct solvers**: LU and LDLT factorization using the multifrontal method
 - **Lazy transpose** with optimized multiplication rules
 - **Matrix addition/subtraction** (`A + B`, `A - B`)
 - **Vector operations**: norms, reductions, arithmetic with automatic partition alignment